rv355/mqtt-ttn-chart/README.md

 This project demonstrates the visualization of data streams received from multiple sensors over MQTT through The Things Network.
+(Could be modified to serve other MQTT brokers too.)

 ## Features
 ### Server